mporto1994/ReactTest-Camerite/README.md

 Download the last version of nvm-windows:
 - https://github.com/coreybutler/nvm-windows/releases

-You'll need to run nvm on PowerShell executing as an administrator (as well as all the folling commands).
+You'll need to run nvm on PowerShell executing as an administrator (as well as all the following commands).
 Then execute:

 ```powershell